-- A. Preservative Treatment by Pressure Process: AWPA U1; Use Category UC2 for interior construction not in contact with ground, Use Category UC3b for exterior construction not in contact with ground, and Use Category UC4a for items in contact with ground. - B. Mark plywood with appropriate classification marking of an inspection agency acceptable to authorities having jurisdiction. - C. Application: Treat items indicated on Drawings and plywood in contact with masonry or concrete or used with roofing, flashing, vapor barriers, and waterproofing.
+- A. Preservative Treatment by Pressure Process: AWPA U1; Use Category UC2 for interior construction not in contact with ground, Use Category UC3b for exterior construction not in contact with ground, and Use Category UC4a for items in contact with ground. - 1.
+Preservative Chemicals: Acceptable to authorities having jurisdiction and containing no arsenic or chromium. - B. Mark plywood with appropriate classification marking of an inspection agency acceptable to authorities having jurisdiction. - C. Application: Treat items indicated on Drawings.